haukex/webperl/using.md

 - `"Initializing"` - `Perl.init` is currently operating.
 - `"Ready" - `Perl.init` is finished and `Perl.start` can be called.
 - `"Running"` - The Perl interpreter is running, `Perl.eval` and `Perl.end` may be called
 - `"Ended"` - The Perl interpreter has ended.
-You might receive several state change notifications for this state.
+  ~~You might receive several state change notifications for this state.~~ This is no longer the case as of WebPerl `v0.09-beta`.

 This function was added in WebPerl `v0.05-beta`.